Gifu Japan Travel Guide

 Some restaurants offer Italian, Chinese, Korean, or other international cuisines, notably around the station area.

-A good another option for diverse palates.
+A good alternative for diverse palates.

 Can be challenging; dashi (fish broth) is prevalent.
 Use a translation app.